kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/SpecStory - Configuration.md

 - Manage characteristic event handling
 - Set appropriate logging levels for different components

-The changes take effect after the HomeKit binding is restarted or when the configuration is updated through the OSGi Configuration Admin service.
+The changes take effect after the Homekit binding is restarted or when the configuration is updated through the OSGi Configuration Admin service.

 ---